| | Linking Christian

 times a year.
 The publication incorporates worldwide papers linking Christian

 ideas with matters of justice.
-Each issue consists of at least five or six papers
+Each issue consists of up to eight papers in English

 |